Daniel-KM/Omeka-plugin-OaiPmhStaticRepository/README.md

 `application/vnd.oasis.opendocument.spreadsheet`, `application/vnd.oasis.opendocument.text`
 and `text/plain`;
 - copy the folder outside of the Omeka install, somewhere the server can access;
-- click on "Add Folder" in the "Archive Folders" tab;
+- click on "Add OAI-PMH Static Repository" in the "OAI-PMH Static Repositories" tab;
 - fill the base uri, something like `http://localhost/path/to/the/Folder_Test`;
 - don't care about other parameters, they will be default;
 - click on the submit button;